- General Eligibility

 - 4 blocks for middle school students.

 A block is 1/10th of a mile, or 528 feet.

 Some students may be assigned to stops that exceed these distances if local street infrastructure does not support school bus travel.
 Bus stops will generally not be placed in cul-de-sacs, dead-end streets, or on private roads.

-If a student needs to ride on a different bus or to a different existing bus stop, a parent or guardian will need to provide a signed note requesting this.
-This note will need to be signed by the school office, and presented to the bus driver in the afternoon.
-This note is good for one day and is subject to their being available space on the bus.
+If a student needs to ride on a different bus or use a different bus stop, a parent or guardian must provide a signed note.
+This note must also be approved by the school office and presented to the bus driver in the afternoon.
+The note is good for one day and is subject to space availability.
 If additional days are needed, a note will need to be supplied for each day.

 Parents may request a permanent change to their student's bus stop here.

 Generally, requests to add an additional bus stop will not be granted when a student's assigned stop falls in the walking guidelines listed above.
 Requests to create bus stops inside the No Transportation Zone (the area within 1.0 miles of an elementary school, or 1.5 miles of a middle or high school) will not be granted.

 - Ride Times for Schools and Programs Outside the Local Attendance Area